 Acknowledgement of main donor

-CRIW’s research activities and knowledge-sharing efforts are possible, in part, through the generous support from the Royal Bank of Canada Foundation, who in 2013 pledged to provide CRIW with a $1 million grant over ten years.
+CRIW’s research activities and knowledge-sharing efforts have been possible, in part, through the generous support from the RBC Foundation, who in 2013 pledged to provide CRIW with a $1 million grant over ten years.
 This funding is providing opportunities for research.
 We are extremely grateful for the RBC Foundation’s help in making our work possible.